Andrija987/openai_codex_robotics/README.md

 see the video about this here: https://youtu.be/gre8DX8m6U8

-You would need to install [ROS](https://www.ros.org/) and Moveit package in order to be able to run the code.
+You would need to install [ROS](https://www.ros.org/) and [Moveit](https://moveit.ros.org/) package in order to be able to run the code.

+Feel free to test out the script.

+If you need some help with setup feel free to contact me.

 OpenAI Codex seem like a very powerful tool that can help us to program robots more faster.